-Taking into account the underfunding and allowing for the early retirement benefits available to the ex-spouse the fair value of the final salary benefits would have been £353,000 and had the spouse simply accepted the scheme’s own valuation this would have cost them £79,500.
+Taking into account the underfunding (and allowing for the early retirement benefits available to the ex-spouse) the fair value of the final salary benefits would have been £353,000.
+But if the spouse had simply accepted the scheme’s own valuation, this would have cost them £79,500.

 IFAs can also advise and arrange life insurance in connection with maintenance orders, either to protect your maintenance income in the event of the death of your ex-spouse, or to provide for your ex-spouse and your children in the event of your death.

 Your adviser can also help you move on with your new life by assessing your post-divorce income and expenditure situation (cash-flow and budget analysis), advising on a new mortgage and generally helping you rebuild your finances.

-A collaborative divorce is a way potentially to avoid the more confrontational aspects of a divorce.
+A collaborative divorce is a way you can potentially avoid the more confrontational aspects of a divorce.
 Instead of one spouse issuing proceedings and the other responding, the divorce is handled over a series of four-way meetings, including the two spouses and their lawyers.
 In a collaborative divorce, an IFA can work for both parties as the financial neutral.
 This role involves acting impartially providing information (as opposed to advice) to both parties and ensuring that they both fully understand all of the financial issues and your options.
 The idea is to help you both achieve a settlement you are happy with.